sjl/.plan/README.markdown

 I think I want to update the BIOS at some point, but for now I'm just happy to have the machine back and working again.

+# August 2019

+## 2019-08-27

+BitBucket is shitcanning Mercurial support next year, so I have to run on the Hamster Wheel of Backwards Incompatibility and fix all my repositories and documentation.

+Started by setting up <http://docs.stevelosh.com> to serve the repo that was formerly served by BitBucket pages.
+Added a hook into `.hg/hgrc` on the remote repo to autoupdate when pushed:

+    [hooks]
+    changegroup = hg update

+Then reconfigured nginx to serve the repo (which is full of plain old HTML files so it Just Works).
+Decided to be lazy and just use `autoindex on` to generate the index page.
+Good enough.

+Added `docs.stevelosh.com` to DNS.

+I still need to update all my `pubdocs` make targets, and also update all the links everywhere, but that can wait.
+One step at a time.